probablynotryan/pizzaorder/README.md

  ### Tests

+Describe setPizzaPrice()

+Test: "This should return a string of '$11.45' if the property 'Small' is sent to it".
+Code: let pizza = New Pizza ("Small", "Cheese", "No Pepperoni");
+setPizzaPrice(pizza)
+Expected Output = "$11.45"

+---

 Describe PizzaOrder.prototype.addPizza

 Test: "This should add a Pizza object to the PizzaOrder object with a currentPizza property of '1'."